-- A. Any parent, guardian or person acting in loco parentis (a "Parent") who has the authority under applicable law to act on behalf of an individual who is an unemancipated minor in making decisions related to Health Care will be deemed by Harbor-UCLA Medical Center as the personal representative responsible for making the decisions regarding the Use and Disclosure of such individual's PHI. - 1.
-Harbor-UCLA Medical Center will verify the identity and authority of a person holding himself out as a Parent in accordance with the DHS Policy No. 361.16. - 2.
-After the Parent has been properly identified as the personal representative of an unemancipated minor, Harbor-UCLA Medical Center will obtain an Authorization, as necessary, from the personal representative regarding the use and disclosure of the unemancipated minor's PHI, in accordance with DHS Policy No. 361.4. - B. Exceptions to Personal Representative Procedure for Unemancipated Minors.
-An unemancipated minor has the authority to act as an individual with regard to PHI and a Parent cannot act as the unemancipated minor's personal representative if: - 1.
-The unemancipated minor consents to the Health Care service(s) and no other consent is required by law and the minor has not requested that any other person be treated as the personal representative;
+- A. Any parent, guardian or person acting in loco parentis (a "Parent") who has the authority under applicable law to act on behalf of an individual who is an unemancipated minor in making decisions related to Health Care will be deemed by DHS as the personal representative responsible for making the decisions regarding the Use and Disclosure of such individual's PHI. - 1.
+DHS will verify the identity and authority of a person holding himself out as a parent in accordance with DHS Policy No. 361.16.

-SUBJECT: USE AND DISCLOSURE OF PROTECTED HEALTH INFORMATION (PHI) OF DECEASED INDIVIDUALS, MINORS AND PERSONAL REPRESENTATIVES POLICY NO. 717
+SUBJECT: USE AND DISCLOSURE OF PROTECTED HEALTH INFORMATION (PHI) OF DECEASED INDIVIDUALS AND MINORS AND MAKING DISCLOSURES TO PERSONAL REPRESENTATIVES